When to help a hedgehog;

 If the hedgehog has open wounds

 These can become infected and will not heal without assistance.
-In the summer months it is extremely common for hedgehogs to suffer from 'fly-strike'.
-Flies lay eggs on sick or injured hogs which hatch into maggots and eat the animal alive.
-If you see what look like tiny grains of rice, or grass seeds it is very important the hedgehogs receives care as soon as possible.
+In the summer months it is extremely common for hedgehogs to suffer from fly strike.
+An injury places the hedgehog in even more danger of this.
+(Fly strike occurs when flies land on the hedgehog, lay eggs, and the eggs hatch into maggots, which begin to eat the hedgehog alive).
+Fly eggs can look like tiny grains of rice, or grass seeds, and are often in clumps around the face or back end of the hedgehog.
+If you find an injured hedgehog it is important the it receives care as soon as possible.
+Call your nearest rescue centre ASAP.